tanvi150/CS-Girlies-Hackathon---Make-Learning-Cool-Again/README.md

 **Deployment**: Render

-Made with ❤️ by Team JAT
+Made with ❤️, by Team JAT

-CS Girlies Fall Hackathon 2025!